kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 #### n-process instead of n-thread :
 ---

-Python programmers prefer this , Im aware.
+Python programmers prefer this , I'm aware.
 Processess are cleaner and have better data marshalling between the simulteneous running tasks.
 However in the n-process case there is a tradeoff with heat dissipiation (keeping multiple processors busy).
 RPi is no monster and has meager 4 that can be scheduled.
-Any more than that would mean you need a aluminium heat sinks to ward off the extra heat.
+Any more than that would mean you need an aluminium heat sink to ward off the extra heat.
 If threads weigh on you and it becomes difficult to bend your mind around it, managing the heat from the MCU is certainly much easier.

 I had a simple case, locks and events did a good job.